catboost/catboost/catboost/docs/en/installation/python-installation-method-build-from-source-windows.md

 {% include [installation-nvidia-driver-reqs](../_includes/work_src/reusage-code-examples/nvidia-driver-reqs.md) %}

-## Building steps

 To build the {{ python-package }} from source on Windows:

 {% include [windows-build-setup](../_includes/work_src/reusage-installation/windows-build-setup.md) %}

-After that, do the following:

 1. Open the `catboost/catboost/python-package/catboost` directory from the local copy of the {{ product }} repository.